-The most appealing amenity the hotel alleges, provided by the facility fee, is the “fastest Wi-Fi in New York.”
+The most appealing amenity provided by the facility fee, the hotel alleges, is the “fastest Wi-Fi in New York.”
 However, it’s obvious that this hotel is lying because not only are they not providing the fastest internet in New York (Google in Manhattan probably has faster internet), but it is illegal for the hotel to even claim this fee pays for Internet services.
 Why?
 Internet service cannot be taxed due to the Internet Tax Freedom Act.

 Is the TWA Hotel cheating on hotel taxes?

 This brings us to the taxing issue of resort fee taxes.
-Many hotels, like the TWA Hotel, have used illegal hotel resort fees to cheat New York City hotel taxes.
+Many hotels, like the TWA Hotel, have used illegal hotel resort fees to cheat on New York City hotel taxes.
 When the TWA Hotel opened, they charged New York City 8.875 percent sales tax on their resort fee.
 This sales tax should apply to services.

 The hotel’s facility fee, however, provides no actual services.
 It is simply a way for the hotel to lie about the advertised price of the room.
-The fee, since it is part of the mandatory nightly room rate, should actually be taxed at 14.75 percent which is New York City’s daily hotel tax.
+The fee, since it is part of the mandatory nightly room rate, should actually be taxed at 14.75 percent, which is New York City’s daily hotel tax.

 NYC loses every time anyone stays at the TWA Hotel.

 Many hotels in New York City are taxing resort fees (facility fees) at the lower sales tax rate instead of at the rate designated for hotel room rates.
-That’s cheating 5.875 percent tax per room, per night in a city with well over 100,000 hotel rooms.
+That’s cheating 5.875 percent tax per room, per night, in a city with well over 100,000 hotel rooms.
 This equates to tens of millions of dollars of loss to New York City annually.